 The seller pays for at least their agent, and often covers the buyer's agent fees, as well.
 When selling a home in Nebraska, you don't need to pay the realtor fees upfront.
 Similar to closing costs, the real estate agent fees are deducted from the sale revenue when the home purchase is finalized.

-When you offer to pay for the buyer's agent, you'll owe an average of 5.51% in commission, taken from the sale proceeds at closing.
-If you don't offer to pay for the buyer's agent, the buyer will owe their agent an average of 2.60% on top of the price of the home and closing costs.
+When you offer to pay a concession for the buyer's agent, you'll owe an average of 5.70% in commission, taken from the sale proceeds at closing.
+If you don't offer to pay a concession for the buyer's agent, the buyer will owe their agent an average of 2.80% on top of the price of the home and closing costs.

 Should sellers pay the buyer's real estate agent commission?